ballerina-attic/module-sap/README.md

 Follow the steps below to build the Ballerina SAP endpoint from the source code:

 1. Get a clone or download [the source](https://github.com/wso2-ballerina/module-sap).
-2. Create a lib folder in the module-sap directory.
-3. Download the sapidoc3.jar and sapjco3.jar middleware libraries from the SAP support portal and copy those libraries to the module-sap/lib directory.
-4. Navigate to the folder `module-sap` directory and execute the following Maven command:
+2. Navigate to the folder `module-sap` directory and execute the following Maven command:

         mvn clean install

     > If you want to run the test cases, please refer the [Running Tests](#running-tests).

-5. Extract the `/component/target/wso2-sap-<version>.zip` distribution.
+3. Extract the `/component/target/wso2-sap-<version>.zip` distribution.
-6. Execute either of the install.{sh/bat} scripts to install the module.
+4. Execute either of the install.{sh/bat} scripts to install the module.

 You can uninstall the module by executing either of the uninstall.{sh/bat} scripts.